dougsweetser/Q/docs/Gravity/Measurement_101/special_relativity.md

 ## Page-cast

-A brief explantion of this page.
+A brief explanation of this page.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/qg9DNIcSjQU" frameborder="0" allowfullscreen></iframe>

 ## For nerds